-Salesforce is listed both in New York Stock Exchange (NYSE) and also in S&P 500 index.
+Salesforce is listed both on New York Stock Exchange (NYSE) and also in S&P 500 index.
 Initially in 2004 in its IPO the company raised about $110 million in funding.
 You would be astounded to know how much the company is worth now.
-Salesforce has a market capitalization of $77 billion as of now as is growing much more.
-It is one of the very few cloud computing companies which is growing at such a rate.
+Salesforce has a market capitalization of $77 billion as of now and is growing much more.
+It is one of the very few Cloud Computing companies which is growing at such a rate.
 Salesforce is always innovating new technologies and this is why Salesforce is at the top of its game.
 Salesforce announced in August 2017 that it reached revenue of about $10 billion becoming the first cloud computing company in achieving that feat.
 This blog post will touch upon salesforce definition, basics in various areas of sales, marketing, community, and so on.

 Below are the topics we’ll be covering in this blog:

 Salesforce is a cloud-based platform that provides software and services to create relevant customer experiences.
 Starting as Software-as-a-service(SaaS), Salesforce is based on a multi-tenant architecture that has benefits such as API Integration, configuration, scalability, free capacity, low-cost ownership, platform support, and more.
 Salesforce is one of the best Customer Relationship Management(CRM) service providers and also provides Artificial Intelligence(AI) platform for marketing automation, financing, Human resource management, etc.

 As a widely used CRM tool, Salesforce benefits both small and large businesses.
 It breaks down the organization’s operations and allow the employees to have a single customer view of various department.
 All these services allow a business to use the latest technologies, find potential customers, and provide a better experience.

 How does Salesforce pervade itself in various areas?